Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/unit.md

     }
 ```

 Teams represent groups of allied units.
-A single team can have both human-controlled and AI-controlled members.
+A single team can have both human player units and AI player units.

 `Team.cs` defines what is common across all teams regardless of game.
 This includes things like having a team name and having a data structure that manages its members.